WikipediaLibrary/TWLight/docs/sysadmin.md

     * This file is `.gitignore`d and should thus be kept out of version control; you can safely add secrets to it.

 ### virtualenv
+If you're using a virtualenv...
 * Install virtualenv.
     * You'll need to also `sudo apt-get install libmysqlclient-dev python-dev build-essential` for virtualenv to work.
     * If you see an error, `unable to execute 'x86_64-linux-gnu-gcc': No such file or directory`, you don't have `python-dev` and/or `build-essential`.
 * You can now install django dependencies via `pip install -r requirements/wmf.txt`.
+* Make sure your nginx user owns the virtualenv.
+* Make sure you `workon virtualenv` before running gunicorn.

 ### nginx
 * `sudo apt-get install nginx`